eval-protocol/python-sdk/development/CONTRIBUTING.md

-# Reward Kit Developer Guide
+# Eval Protocol Developer Guide

-This comprehensive guide is designed for developers who want to contribute to or modify the Reward Kit codebase.
+This comprehensive guide is designed for developers who want to contribute to or modify the Eval Protocol codebase.
 It covers all key aspects of development, from environment setup to testing and contributing new reward functions.

 We are committed to fostering an open and welcoming environment.
 All contributors are expected to adhere to our [Code of Conduct](../../CODE_OF_CONDUCT.md).